greatislander/c2lc-project-website/src/resources/facilitating-a-weavly-coding-workshop-beginners.md

 A script to say to learners:

 > *Once you have added your action blocks, you can play, pause and stop your program.
-As your program is being played, your character will move in the scene.
-To track your character as it moves, choose the Pen Down toggle (in your scene settings; toggle on the Right panel) to allow your character to draw a line as it moves around the scene.*
+As your program is being played, your character will move on the scene.
+You also have the option to change the speed your program is playing and make it run slower or faster.*

 #### How to edit your program

 As learners add action blocks to their program and play it, they may realize that their program doesn’t work the way they have planned and they may want to edit some parts of it.
-This process is called debugging in programming.
+This process is called "debugging" in programming.
 Once an action block is added to a program, learners can select that action block to open up its edit menu to make changes.

 ![Weavly action blocks edit menu](/assets/media/edit-menu.jpg "Weavly action blocks edit menu")